-14 Kickass Virtual Team Building Activities for 2023
+14 Kickass Virtual Team Building Activities and Games for 2025

 Cassy Aite

-14 Kickass Virtual Team Building Activities for 2023
+14 Kickass Virtual Team Building Activities and Games for 2025

 Why Virtual Team Building Activities Are Important

-The best virtual team building activities are a source of entertainment and a way to foster connections and interaction between your team.
-But they have several other benefits to consider.
-When you introduce virtual team building activities, you also gain other advantages in the remote workplace, including:
+The best virtual team building activities seamlessly blend entertainment with camaraderie and interaction among your team, yet they have several other benefits.
+When you introduce virtual team building activities, you gain specific, tangible advantages in the remote workplace, including:

 • Better team collaboration and cohesion

-• Boosts to productivity as remote workers learn to work together as a team
+• Productivity boosts as remote workers learn to work together as a team

 • Opportunities to check in with your employees

-• Build trust between management and the team or from worker to worker
+• Trust between management and the team or from worker to worker

-• Improve mental well-being, boost morale, and lower stress
+• Improved mental well-being, better morale, and lower stress

-• Happier employees and a chance to reduce employee turnover
+• Happier employees and chances to reduce employee turnover

-One of the most intriguing facets of virtual team building activities is that there’s a seemingly endless supply of options available to you.
-If you want something that’s easy to set up and low-key, you have that option.
-Or if you want to go all out on an event, that’s certainly a possibility.
+One of the most intriguing facets of virtual team building activities is that there’s an endless supply of options available to you.
+If you want something easy to set up and low-key, you have that option.
+Or if you want to go all out on an event, that’s always possible.

 1. Sing Your Heart Out In Karaoke

 Ask participants to pick a song and get its corresponding karaoke backing track.
-During the session, only the singer will keep their mic on as others enjoy the music — or you can have your whole team sing along.
+Only the singer will keep their mic on during the session, allowing others to enjoy the music — or you can have your whole team sing along.

 Creating a karaoke playlist and looking for recommendations?
-Here are our favorites:
+Check out some of the top plays on Spotify, or check out a few of our favorites:

 • Sweet Child O’ Mine - Guns N’ Roses